simonmoesorensen/gpt4docs/gpt4docs/model/prompts/readme.txt

 - The Description section must describe the high-level functionality of the project
 - The Installation section must describe the installation process using code blocks and lists.
 - The Usage section must describe the usage of the project using code blocks and lists and terminal applications if applicable.
+- The final README must be one COMBINED README of all the summaries of the codebase.
+You should emphasize any reference to an overall project rather than classes and functions, so you can write a README about the correct high-level project.

-Use the following summaries of the codebase to create a comprehensive and understandable README for the project.
+Use the following summaries of the codebase to create a single, comprehensive, and understandable README for the project.
 You may add to the README as you see fit.
 ______________________
 {text}